fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 To create a real-time dual y line chart, set the `type` attribute to `realtimelinedy`.

-For a detailed list of attributes, you can check the API reference page of real-time area chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=realtimelinedy "@@open-newtab") page of real-time dual y-axis line chart.

 A real-time dual y-axis line chart looks like: